 we go to Calais, passing my uncle's to say goodbye to my aunt and my

 They drove through the side streets of Calais Nord, encircled by waterways linked to the harbour by sea locks, and arrived at the open space (terre-plein) behind the Quai Paul Devot (number 22 on the map) where they could see HMS Venomous berthed alongside the Gare Maritime on the opposite side of the harbour.
 They sheltered in ditches (trenches) on the terre-plein when Stuka dive bombers flew overhead to attack the merchant ships berthed in the Bassin Carnot, the commercial harbour for Calais.
-The Vetilland bridges were impassable and they had to wait for the lock gates to close just after high tide (13.20) so they could use them as a foot bridge to the other side and board the waiting destroyer.
+The Vetilland road and rail bridges (see map) were impassable and they had to wait for the lock gates to close just after high tide (13.20) so they could use them as a foot bridge to the other side and board the waiting destroyer.

 We then cut through

 the side streets (the Boulevards being full of refugees) and we soon

 reach the Maritime station.
 It is now 1.15 and the first thing we see

 are all the British people from Calais and other refugees from Belgium

 and the north waiting on the terre-plein Paul Devot.
 The ship is lying at the Quay of the station.
 She is a destroyer, HMS Venomous.
 The locks are shut [no, he means open] so we can't go near her yet.

 raid in progress and those who were there before us had to go into the

 trenches.
 Not long after our arrival we hear the German planes coming